 Fresh produce in our rich agricultural area of the Northern Neck and Middle Peninsula is feeding those in need healthy, nutritious produce across the state of Virginia!

-Healthy Harvest Food Bank provides a minimum of 40% produce every month to over 8,700 clients and consistently provides 45-51% healthy, fresh produce to every person who struggles with enough food to eat LOCALLY.
+Healthy Harvest Food Bank provides a minimum of 40% produce every month to our clients and consistently provides 45-51% healthy, fresh produce to every person who struggles with enough food to eat LOCALLY.
 This is the highest percentage of fresh produce distributed through food pantries in the state of Virginia!

 Providing fresh produce as a mainstay of food distributed to clients increases the nutritional value of food received, establishes a new normalcy for produce as an essential part of the food distribution system, and is more financially sustainable for food banks.